biolab/orange3-text/doc/widgets/topicmodelling-widget.md

    - Slow down parameter (τ)
 3. Produce a report.
 4. If *Commit Automatically* is on, changes are communicated automatically.
 Alternatively press *Commit*.

+The widget has three outputs.
+The first is a corpus, with added topic probabilities per each document.
+This can be used in a [Heat Map](https://orangedatamining.com/widget-catalog/visualize/heatmap/) to observe the distribution of topics across a corpus.
+The second output is the selected topic, which can be used in combination with a [Word Cloud](wordcloud.md) to observe significant words in a topic.
+The third output is a topic-term matrix, which shows probability distributions of words in topics.
+It can be used in combination with [MDS](https://orangedatamining.com/widget-catalog/unsupervised/mds/) to observe topic similarities.

 Examples
 --------